Landlord compliance & regulation 2026

 The 2026 compliance landscape

-- Renters’ Rights Act 2025 — its first phase came into force 1 May 2026: Section 21 “no-fault” evictions abolished, tenancies now periodic, rent rises limited to once a year, and civil penalties up to £40,000.
-Later phases bring a PRS Database and Landlord Ombudsman (from late 2026) and extend the Decent Homes Standard to the sector.
+- Renters’ Rights Act 2025 — its first phase came into force 1 May 2026: Section 21 “no-fault” evictions abolished, assured tenancies now periodic, rent rises limited to once a year after the first 12 months, and civil penalties up to £40,000 for some offences.
+The PRS Database begins rolling out from late 2026; mandatory Landlord Ombudsman membership is currently expected in 2028.

 - Section 24 — individual landlords can no longer deduct mortgage interest; they get a flat 20% tax credit instead, so higher and additional-rate landlords pay more — a key reason many incorporate.